Phorest

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

 Both compete on the same themes — crm — within CRM.
-NetHunt CRM and Twenty are shipping at a similar cadence (velocity 5.0 vs 5.0, both within Sparkpulse's "active" band).
+Twenty is currently shipping more aggressively (velocity 7.5 vs 5.0), with 0 editorial sparks in the last 30 days against 0.
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Top NetHunt CRM alternatives in CRM are ranked by recent ship velocity.
 Browse the "NetHunt CRM alternatives" section above for the current picks, or visit /alternatives/nethunt for the full list with editorial commentary on each.